 - Crispy ‘scapes

 - Burning calves

 - Numb feet

 - Guaranteed laffs

-The first kilometre winds down to the banks of the snowy river.
+The first kilometre winds down to the banks of the Snowy River.
 Crossing it is a fun exercise in balance, especially with about 15kg on your back hopping from rock to rock.
 Did I mention one of my pals and I have both had knee surgery recently?
-But we made it, not a wet boot in site.
+But we made it, not a wet boot in sight.

 Fast-forward 3 hrs; we’re fed, we’re watered, we’re freaking freezing!
 It is 8pm and the temperature has dropped below zero.
 We unanimously decide to hit the hay in an attempt to stay warm.
 Spoiler, it doesn’t work.